• Recipes

 ✅ Pro Tip: If you're using frozen or fresh vegetables, microwave them so they’re hot when added—this isn’t the time to cook them from raw.

-Fluff the rice and stir it into the egg/onion mixture.
-Add sesame oil (optional) or any hot, fully cooked extras like chicken, shrimp, or vegetables.
+Fluff the rice and stir it into the onion/egg mixture with soy sauce.
+Add sesame oil (optional) or other hot, precooked extras if you like.

 Adding the cooked rice to the fried egg.

-Keep everything moving as you stir-fry for 3–4 minutes over medium-high heat.
-Let it sit briefly between stirs to get some browning—it adds flavor.
+Stir-fry everything for 3–4 minutes over medium-high heat, letting it sit briefly between stirring to pick up some color.

 Finish cooking with the soy sauce.

-✅ Pro Tip: A little color means better flavor.
-Don’t rush the fry.
+✅ Pro Tip: A little browning means more flavor—don’t rush the fry.

 Save this recipe!